 They then take off, fly in vast flocks towards you on the beach.
 A place that provides a safe refuge in which to rest until the falling tide allows them back onto the tidal flats.
 Its an event that really has to be seen to believed, so many waders and geese, it’s just incredible.

 The noise, power and grace of all these birds moving in harmony is really hard to describe in words.
 I hope the following images in someway try and portrait this event in natures calendar.
 I’ve used slow shutter speeds, wide angles and close in compositions to try and convey what I’m writing.

-Norfolk is also a stronghold for Brown Hares, I have many locations for both Barn owls and Brown hares in Norfolk all found by myself over many years.
+Norfolk also has a really healthy population of Brown Hares.
+I have many locations for both Barn Owls and Brown Hares in Norfolk all found by myself over many years.
 Some of these locations have both species that share the same habitat.
-This particular one does, and while laying down, hidden from view and using the woodland as cover we watched the Brown hares feeding.
-Then one begins to run towards us and stops.